varennes/DNA-sequencing-analysis/README.md

 ## Colorectal Cancer

-In the `colorectal` directory I examined a small subset of somatic mutations in [colorectal cancer patients found on the TCGA](https://portal.gdc.cancer.gov/).
+In the `colorectal` directory I examined a small subset of somatic mutations in [colorectal cancer patients found on The Cancer Genome Atlas (TCGA)](https://portal.gdc.cancer.gov/).